priyanmuthu/cse291-wiki/Completed-Projects.md

+## 2017

-The following course projects have been completed as a result of this class.
+The following course projects have been completed as a result of this class in Fall 2017

 ### Synthesis for Liquid Types
 *Ethan Chan, Alexander Lin*